Outback

 The Outback is a remote, vast, sparsely populated area of Australia.
-The Outback is more remote than the bush.
+The Outback is more remote than what Australians call “the bush”.
 While often envisaged as being arid, the Outback regions extend from the northern to southern Australian coastlines and encompass a number of climatic zones, including tropical and monsoonal climates in northern areas, arid areas in the "red centre" and semi-arid and temperate climates in southerly regions.
+The total population is estimated at 607,000 people.

 Geographically, the Outback is unified by a combination of factors, most notably a low human population density, a largely intact natural environment and, in many places, low-intensity land uses, such as pastoralism (livestock grazing) in which production is reliant on the natural environment.
 The Outback is deeply ingrained in Australian heritage, history and folklore.
 In Australian art the subject of the Outback has been vogue, particularly in the 1940s.
 In 2009, as part of the Q150 celebrations, the Queensland Outback was announced as one of the Q150 Icons of Queensland for its role as a "natural attraction".